 6. Wicked Lies Boys Tell

-It follows two boys who were once best friends.
-Something happens that strains their relationship, and they become mortal enemies at school.
+This book follows two boys who were once best friends.
+Something strains their relationship, and they become mortal enemies at school.
 It’s more so that one of them hates the other one.
 There was a bad boy, and one was antisocial.
-The one dorky guy is a different level of character that you don’t see a lot in enemies to lovers.
+The one dorky guy is a different level of character that you don’t see much in enemies to lovers.

 So I enjoyed that aspect, but I loved the friend to lover romance in this one.
 If you haven’t read it, it is standalone.
 So it was the one book, but it’s worth the read.
 It is a male-male romance, so you can avoid it if you are not used to it.